Understanding plasticity in neural networks: Explaining Plasticity Loss

 This section will seek to answer whether the above candidate explanations capture causal pathways.
 Our analysis is based on a simple premise: that for a quantity to exhibit explanatory power over plasticity loss, it should exhibit a consistent correlation across different experimental interventions \citep{buhlmann2020invariance}.
 If, for example, parameter norm is positively correlated with plasticity in one observation space and negatively correlated in another, then it can be ruled out as a causal factor in plasticity loss.
 To construct this experiment, we train 128\clarecomment{?} DQN agents under a range of tasks, observation spaces, optimizers, and seeds. \clarecomment{TODO: go to xm and confirm experiment details.} Over the course of training, we log several statistics of the parameters and activations, along with the plasticity of the parameters at each logging iteration.

 In Figure~\ref{fig:disproving}, we show scatterplots illustrating the relationship between plasticity and each statistic, where each point in the scatterplot corresponds to a single training run.
 We see that for each of four quantities, there exists a learning problem where the quantity positively correlates with plasticity, and one in which it exhibits a negative correlation.
 In many learning problems the correlation between plasticity loss and the quantity of interest is nonexistent.
 In all cases we note that the correlation with plasticity is already quite weak; even so, the ability to reverse the sign of this correlation is a further mark against the utility of these simple statistics as causal explanations of plasticity.
 For example, we see a positive correlation between weight norm and plasticity loss in environments which use CIFAR-10 observations, but a slight negative correlation in environments which sample observations from MNIST.
-A similar reversal happens with respect to feature rank across environments.
+Analogous reversals happen for the other variable considered.